 Research Team Jennifer Blaney, PI David Feldon, Co-PI Theresa Hernandez, Postdoctoral Scholar Annie Wofford, Collaborator Kaylee Litson, Collaborator

-Blaney, J. M. (2023, forthcoming).
+Blaney, J. M. (2023).
 A feminist phenomenological study of upward transfer women’s computer science identity.
 Paper presentation at the Association for the Study of Higher Education (ASHE) Conference, Minneapolis, MN.

 Due to persistent gender inequities in computer science (CS), women’s participation in CS degree programs has received significant research attention, with studies documenting the importance of fostering undergraduate women’s sense of belonging and CS identity.
 Unfortunately, women who begin their degrees at community colleges are often excluded from this research, despite the important role community college transfer plays in facilitating access to higher education (Bahr et al., 2017; LaSota & Zumeta, 2016).
 Guided by theories of CS identity (Carlone & Johnson, 2007; Taheri et al., 2019) and STEM upward transfer (Wang, 2020), this feminist phenomenological study centers upward transfer women to address the following: 1) How do upward transfer women in CS describe and make meaning of their identity as a computer scientist?
 2) How does their CS identity inform the decisions upward transfer women make about their CS degree trajectories?

-Blaney, J. M., & Hernandez, T. E. (2023, forthcoming).
+Blaney, J. M., & Hernandez, T. E. (2023).
 An exploration of gendered and racialized transfer structures: Experiences from upward transfer computing students.
 Paper presentation at the Association for the Study of Higher Education (ASHE) Conference, Minneapolis, MN.

 This mixed methods study explores how STEM upward transfer students engage with transfer-related structures, policies and practices.
 Findings document inequities in course-taking patterns and how the common university practice of waitlisting transfer students may result in stratification and harm to students who need to secure affordable housing.

-Wofford, A. M., Blaney, J. M. (2023, forthcoming).
+Wofford, A. M., Blaney, J. M. (2023).
 Community college pathways to graduate study: Examining community cultural wealth among transfer students of color.
 Paper presentation at the Association for the Study of Higher Education (ASHE) Conference, Minneapolis, MN.

 Using survey data with upward transfer Students of Color in computer science, we examine students’ community cultural wealth, knowledge sources about graduate school, and how asset-based capitals relate to graduate school-related outcomes.
 Findings document the important role resistant and aspirational capital may play in shaping upward transfer students’ degree trajectories.